pockymons/rshell/README.md

 * The `||` and `&&` connectors only work in even groupings.
 Otherwise, they are interpreted as commands or part of a command.
 * Comments only work if there is a command preceding them.
 If a line has nothing but a comment, there will be an error.
 * "Built-in" bash commands are not executed (such as cd).
 * If a connector is the first text in a line, there will be unintended or unexpected behavior.
 For the `&&` and `;` connectors, the following command will be run twice.
 However, the `||` connector will behave as expected and just run the command once.
 However, if there is some whitespace then the connector will behave as it described in the Edge Cases section.
-This means that the following line:
+This means that the following line will behave as though there is no whitespace and no `;` connector in the beginning and just run the `ls` command.
 ```
        ; ls
 ```
-	will behave as though there is no whitespace and no `;` connector in the beginning and just run the `ls` command.